MarcusDoubleYou/sdn4-northwind/README.md

     mvn exec:java -Dexec.mainClass=org.neo4j.example.northwind.Run

+## Results

-The result is a list of the product names from the Northwind dataset.
+The output are lists of the nodes and their related nodes of the Northwind graph.